Rebbit13/TodoApp/README.md

    * for linux:
      > python3 main.py

-NOTE: if you deploy app to a remote server you can follow this way (for linux while in root dir with sudo permissions):
+NOTE: if you need to deploy app to a remote server you can follow this way (for linux while in root dir with sudo permissions):
 > sudo apt-get install python3-pip